Tested by Alex Rivera

 - Clean industrial design with hidden fasteners

-- Responsive touch slider and precise steps
+- Responsive touch slider with fine steps

 - Native support for Nanoleaf and Matter ecosystems

-- Low standby draw under 0.2 W
+- Low standby draw

 Cons

-- Best experience inside Nanoleaf centric setups
+- Best experience inside Nanoleaf-centric setups

 - Premium price